 We have an exclusive license and supply agreement with Sopharma for the development and commercialization of cytisinicline outside of Sopharma's territory, which consists of certain countries in Central and Eastern Europe, Scandinavia, North Africa, the Middle East and Central Asia, as well as Vietnam.
-We intend to develop and commercialize cytisinicline in the United States, and thereafter to target other markets outside of Sopharma's territory, such as Western Europe, Japan, China, Australasia, Southeast Asia and Latin and South America.

-We are developing cytisinicline as an aid to smoking cessation and treatment for nicotine addiction to address the limitations of both prescription drugs and of Over-the-Counter, or OTC, products.
-We believe that a substantial market exists in the United States, European Union, or EU, and the rest of the world for a safe and effective smoking cessation treatment.
-We believe cytisinicline is differentiated from existing smoking cessation treatments given its combination of robust efficacy, minimal frequency of side effects and optional shorter course of therapy, as shown in two randomized placebo controlled Phase 3 studies.
+We are developing cytisinicline as a drug therapy in treating nicotine dependence for smoking cessation and e-cigarette cessation which would address the limitations of both prescription drugs and of Over-the-Counter, or OTC, products.

+We believe that a substantial market exists in the United States, European Union, or EU, and the rest of the world for a new, safe and effective smoking cessation treatment.
+We believe cytisinicline is differentiated from existing smoking cessation treatments given its combination of robust efficacy, minimal frequency of side effects and optional shorter course of therapy, as shown in two randomized placebo-controlled Phase 3 studies.
 Our goal is to obtain approval from the FDA and from other regulatory agencies for the sale and distribution of cytisinicline in the United States and subsequently to other countries outside of Sopharma's territory.